10 Pro Tips for a Captivating Presentation Design

 • Use Grids: A grid simplifies alignment and spacing.
 It helps you position elements harmoniously rather than randomly.
 Tools in PowerPoint, Google Slides, or Canva have grid options that make this easy!

 • Prioritise White Space: Give your content room to breathe.
-Don't overcrowd slides with text.
+Don’t overcrowd slides with text.
 Aim for a balance between elements and white space to avoid overwhelming your audience.
-A good rule of thumb is to keep just six lines of text per slide.
+A good rule of thumb is to keep each slide to just six lines of text.

 • Visual Hierarchy: Use size and placement to dictate importance.
 The title should be noticeable, while key points can be smaller.
 Applying strategic bolding or colour to essential points can also help.